Nottingham Trent University: Business and industry links

 The university maintains close ties to over 6,000 businesses and 94% of students progress to full-time employment or further education within six months of graduating.

 These companies include Microsoft, Toyota, Boots, Experian and Rolls-Royce.

 Across NTU, there are a number of dedicated centres that provide a focus for expertise and business resources.

 Since 2001, the university has helped 250 start up companies of which 70% have been successful.
 In 2008, The Guardian said Nottingham Trent University was one of the top places in the country for graduate employment.
+Research commercialisation and university spin-outs form part of NTU's engagement with industry.
+HALO X-ray Technologies, a spin-out of Nottingham Trent University and Cranfield University, was established to commercialise high-energy X-ray diffraction technology developed through collaborative university research.
+In 2026, the company secured a multimillion-dollar investment round led by Agilent Technologies, with participation from the UK Innovation & Science Seed Fund and the Midlands Engine Investment Fund, to support regulatory approval and commercial scale-up of its technology.

+Other spin-outs include Intelligent OMICS, formerly known as CompanDX, which originated from research at NTU into the application of artificial intelligence and machine learning to healthcare and personalised medicine.
+The company's research team, led by NTU professor Graham Ball, developed computational approaches for analysing large biological datasets.

+In July 2026, the East Midlands Freeport established its permanent headquarters at the university's Medical Technologies Innovation Facility (MTIF) R&D Hub at Clifton Campus.
+The co-location places the Freeport alongside university researchers, spin-out companies and other businesses based at MTIF, with the partnership focused on innovation, technology commercialisation, inward investment and regional economic development across the East Midlands.

 In 2019, the university began offering qualifications in Artisan Food Production, in affiliation with The School of Artisan Food on the nearby Welbeck Estate.

+The university also undertakes international work in entrepreneurship and research commercialisation through Nottingham Business School's Centre for Business and Industry Transformation (CBIT).
+In 2026, NTU formalised a partnership with Thailand's Ministry of Higher Education, Science, Research and Innovation and renewed an agreement with Chiang Mai University.
+The collaboration covers entrepreneurship education, artificial intelligence, research commercialisation and workforce development.
+Initiatives developed through the partnership include an experiential learning programme for Thai students, a train-the-trainer programme for research commercialisation, and an AI skills training centre in northern Thailand.

 Environmental profile

 Sustainability

 The university was named "the most environmentally friendly university in the country" by The Guardian, and in 2009 it was awarded the title of "the most environmentally friendly university in the UK", by The People & Planet Green League (the only independent ranking of British universities' environmental and ethical performance – published by the Times Higher Education); with 100% of the university's electricity generated by renewable sources since 2009.